August 27, 2013 | CUNY Matters, The University

 Cheryl Williams, the University’s associate dean of special programs, added, “Single Stop helps keep students in school by connecting them with public benefits that they’re not receiving.
 And when they stay in school, they have a better chance at graduating.”

 In 2012-2013, CUNY Single Stop brought almost as much money to students as federal Pell grants, Sanchez said.
-An early study at one campus found that Single Stop clients were 17 percent more likely to stay in school.
+An early study at one campus found that Single Stop clients were 17 percent more likely to stay in school (by hall – source).
 Williams said a broader study would start this fall to assess the impact on retention and students’ lives.

 Two grant-funded Single Stop counselors at each community college use special software that in 15 minutes determines a family’s eligibility for benefits and tax credits.
 Aid is available for food, health insurance, child care and tax refunds, as well as to cover small setbacks — a sick child, car trouble or temporary job loss — that can be catastrophic for the working poor.